#1 Lumber Vs #2 Lumber

 Lumber grade matters for quality and strength.
 Grade #1 is top-notch.
 Grade #2 is good but less strong.
 Cost is another factor.
 Grade #1 costs more.
 Grade #2 is cheaper.
 Think about project needs.
 For heavy-duty tasks, go for grade #1.
 For lighter tasks, grade #2 is okay.
 Durability is key.
 Grade #1 lasts longer.
 Grade #2 may wear faster.

 Building a deck?
-Use grade #1 lumber.
+Standard #2 lumber is the typical choice for joists and framing.
 Making a shelf?
 Grade #2 works fine.
-For furniture, choose grade #1.
-It looks better.
-For fences, grade #2 is suitable.
-It saves money.
+For furniture, choose grade #1 — it looks better.
+For fences, grade #2 is suitable and saves money.
 Decide based on project type.
 Costs and strength matter.
 Choose wisely for the best result.

 Environmental Impact